-Senate Bill 563 (S-1) would amend the Code of Criminal Procedure to include the proposed felony in the sentencing guidelines as a Class D controlled substances felony with a statutory maximum sentence of 10 years.
+Senate Bill 563 would amend the Code of Criminal Procedure to include the proposed felony in the sentencing guidelines as a Class D controlled substances felony with a statutory maximum sentence of 10 years.

 Both bills would take effect 90 days after their enactment.
-Senate Bill 563 (S-1) is tiebarred to Senate Bill 564.
+Senate Bill 563 is tie-barred to Senate Bill 564, which is described in detail below.